zendframework/zf-web/README.md

 - Create a symlink from "working" to a directory containing a ZF checkout.

 - app/jobs/agilezen.php (configure only if you want to update the kanban data)
   - add your ZF 2.0.0beta3 path, on line 19
   - add the API key of AgileZen, on line 30;

 - app/jobs/invite_agile.php (configure only if you want to activate the invitation of AgileZen in the kanban system)
   - add your ZF 2.0.0beta3 path, on line 19;
   - add the API key of AgileZen, on line 31;
   - add the path to the log file, on line 60.

+- Run the following scripts:
+  - app/jobs/generateContributorsList.php
+  - app/jobs/getChangelogData.php
+  - app/jobs/processFaq.php
+  - app/jobs/agilezen.php (if testing/using the AgileZen integration)

 ## Documentation